cs3216/cs3216.github.io/assignments/mobile/index.md

 Source: <https://developers.google.com/web/fundamentals/getting-started/your-first-progressive-web-app/>

-It is recommended that you go through this [short tutorial](https://developers.google.com/web/fundamentals/getting-started/your-first-progressive-web-app/) on making your first progressive web app.
+It is recommended that you go through this [short tutorial](https://developers.google.com/web/fundamentals/getting-started/your-first-progressive-web-app/) on making your first Progressive Web App.

 Next we'll be exploring some of the features that constitutes a progress web app.